lesa-hettiarachchi/Wine-Categorise/README.md

 # Wine-Categoriser

 Done as one of University Assignment.
-Forcused in entropy values of data to classify the wine samples. \n Accuracy Rate- 96%
+Forcused in entropy values of data to classify the wine samples.

+Accuracy Rate- 96%